ppgcourseUB/ppgcourse2023/Orthology_prediction_for_phylogenomic_analyses.MARINA_MARCET/Readme.md

 - 1.2.- Which kind of orthologous relationships are most common between bears (one-to-one? many-to-one?).
 Can you think of a scenario in which this could be different?
 ```

 2.- We will analyse the orthogroup OG0000001 which should contain protein A0A7N5K5T5_AILME.
-If for some reason it does not search for the orthogroup that contains this protein and analyse that one.
+If for some reason it does not, search for the orthogroup that contains this protein and analyse that one.

 ```diff
 - 2.1.- Go to the first set of results and check how many members this family has.
 Can you tell only from the orthogroup information which proteins are orthologs and which ones are paralogs?